I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksqueryinformationfile.md

 ## Remarks

 The <b>KsQueryInformationFile</b> function should only be used in cases where the query would result in an actual request to the underlying driver.
 For example, <b>FilePositionInformation</b> would not generate such a request and should not be used.
-It assumes the caller is serializing access to the file for operations against a FO_SYNCHRONOUS_IO file object.</p>
+It assumes the caller is serializing access to the file for operations against a FO_SYNCHRONOUS_IO file object.

 ## Requirements
 | &nbsp; | &nbsp; |